Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

 Through numerous examples, you will learn how to derive analytical models and how to translate them into practically applicable computer codes, which form the basis of the toolsets.
 You will use this toolset to solve thermal hydraulic engineering problems.

 A short introduction into thermodynamics, fluid mechanics as well as mass and heat transfer will be given, tailored to the needs of this course.
 The theory of two-phase flow is taught to the degree necessary to deal with ventability of pipe networks, stagnation of solar thermal plants, and refrigerant evaporators.

 Free open-source computer programmes are provided for each topic.
 You can use them to solve the exercises, and in your future professional practice.

 Teaching and Learning Methods

-The content is taught in frontal lessons.
+The content is presented by frontal teaching.

 Homework exercises are solved using the provided VBA codes running under Excel.